MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 In this lab, you have:

 - Started a Bash session in Azure Cloud Shell
-- Created a resource group and an Azure managed disk by using Azure CLI
+- Use the existing resource group and create an Azure managed disk by using Azure CLI
 - Configured the managed disk by using Azure CLI